Xenos6666/TPT2_scripts/blueprints/100%_uptime_defense_v1/README.md

 # 100 % uptime defense

+**!!!
+This blueprint is not viable anymore, and is incompatible with the current sets of scripts, if you want to use it, please checkout older commits !!!**

 This blueprint combines immortality shield, tideshift and temporal barrier to get 100% uptime of defensive mesures.

 This blueprint is paired with a set of scripts that allows very precise tracking of energy and timing of skill autocasts.